MixingOnBeat/zbb-badip-fork/README.md

 - Plus Server CIDRs updated (a new ASN added; spambotsecurity.com/forum/viewtopic.php?f=7&t=3722).
 - Repository updated with new changes.

+#####2016-01-26
+- Two ranges (one in the Reliable Hosting section and one in the Leaseweb section) have been commented out, due to being false positives.
+These sections now require updating again.
+The next update should contain proper fixes for these.
+- Repository updated with new changes.

 ---

 Additional "bad IPs" worth considering including in your installation of ZB Block, but not included specifically in this repository (because including them would constitute the addition of new signatures, and I intend this repository to only be for updates to existing outdated signatures):